Alfa Romeo Tipo 33: Alfa Romeo T33/3

+T33/3 at the 1972 Targa Florio.
+Driver is Helmut Marko.

 In 1971 the Alfa Romeo racing effort was finally successful.
 Rolf Stommelen and Nanni Galli won their class at the 1000km Buenos Aires (followed by De Adamich and Pescarolo), before taking another class win (and second overall) at Sebring.
 De Adamich and Pescarolo later won outright at the 1000km Brands Hatch, a significant result against the "invincible" 917s.
 They then took a class win at Monza (where Alfa Romeo took the three podium slots in the prototype class) and another one at Spa.
 At the Targa Florio, Vaccarella and Hezemans won outright, followed by teammates De Adamich and Gijs van Lennep.
 Hezemans and Vaccarella won their class at Zeltweg, and De Adamich and Ronnie Peterson won overall at Watkins Glen.
 Alfa Romeo finished the season second place in the championship.
 In 1972 the 5 litre Group 5 Sports Cars were banned and the 3 litre cars of Alfa Romeo, Ferrari and Matra, redesignated as Group 5 Sports Cars, competed together for outright victories.